 Dana Wellhausen, Director of Grants and Evaluation

 Dana joined the Rogers Family Foundation in July 2013.
 As the Grants and Evaluation Manager, she is responsible for grants administration and grantee interactions, coordinates the implementation of the Foundation’s internal evaluation systems, and contributes to its strategic communications.
 Prior to joining RFF, Dana served as the Project Manager for the Education Equals Partnership, an initiative focused on improving educational outcomes for children and youth in California’s foster care system.
 Much of her career has been dedicated to supporting philanthropic-funded efforts to transform the California child welfare system, including Family to Family, the California Co-Investment Partnership, and the Breakthrough Series Collaborative on Differential Response.
 Dana received a Bachelor of Arts degree in Studio Art from Mills College.
 She lives in Oakland with her partner, two cats, and five chickens.

 Sanam Jorjani, Oakland Reads 2020 Program Manager

-Sanam joined Rogers Family Foundation as the Program Coordinator for the Oakland Reads 2020 Initiative in June 2012.
+Sanam joined Rogers Family Foundation as the Program Manager for the Oakland Reads 2020 Initiative in June 2012.
 Before coming to the Foundation, Sanam coordinated international projects and partnerships for the Office of International Affairs at Teachers College, Columbia University, where she completed her Masters in International Educational Development.
 She received her BA in Community Studies and Legal Studies from UC Santa Cruz.
 Sanam comes to Rogers with several years of experience in Bay Area after school programs.
 As a native Farsi speaker, she is deeply committed to language and literacy and has worked in language instruction and curriculum development.
 Sanam serves on the Executive Board of the Community Alliance for Learning, which connects Bay Area students with writer coaches through the WriterCoach Connection program.
 Sanam grew up in the East Bay and lives in Oakland.

 Christina Hawkins Johnson, Literacy Program Associate